Atmore, Alabama

 Atmore is a city in Escambia County, Alabama, United States.
-It was incorporated in 1907.
-As of the 2020 census, it has a population of 8,391.
-Atmore is in the planning stages to increase its economic base with additions in its new Rivercane development along the I-65 corridor.
+The population was 8,391 at the 2020 census.
+It was incorporated on May 9, 1907.

-Atmore has completed requirements to be recognized as an Alabama Community of Excellence at the upcoming Alabama League of Municipalities Convention.
-City officials are also working with the Alabama Historical Commission to have the downtown district listed on the National Register of Historic Places.
+The Atmore Commercial Historic District is listed on the National Register of Historic Places.

-On May 23, 2007, Atmore celebrated its centenary.

-The federally recognized Poarch Band of Creek Indians is headquartered in Atmore.
+The Poarch Band of Creek Indians is headquartered in Atmore.

 History

-Atmore was first recorded as a stop (Williams Station) on the Mobile and Great Northern Railroad.
-The town was originally going to be named "Carney", in honor of a prominent citizen who owned a sawmill in town.
-However, Mr. Carney had a brother who had already established a town nearby with the same name. he town then decided to let Mr. Carney name the town.
-He named it after his close friend C.P.
+Atmore was first recorded as a stop called Williams Station on the Mobile and Great Northern Railroad.
+The town was originally to be named "Carney", in honor of a citizen who owned a sawmill in the town.
+Mr. Carney's brother had already established a town nearby with the same name, and Mr. Carney was allowed to name the town after his close friend C.P.
 Atmore, General Passenger Agent of the Louisville and Nashville Railroad.
-Despite it being named in his honor, Mr. Atmore never visited the town.
+Mr. Atmore never visited the town.

 In 2008 the city of Atmore annexed Alabama Department of Corrections prison property, including Holman Correctional Facility and Fountain Correctional Facility.
 The Alabama DOC asked for the city to annex the land.